-Judge set to sentence men in deadly Oakland warehouse fire
+Judge rejects plea deals in deadly Oakland warehouse fire

 Many people in the courtroom gasped.
 The judge did not elaborate.

-Cyrus Hoda, the brother of victim Sarah Hoda, 30, said the plea bargain was a “sweetheart deal” and labeled Almena and Harris as “culture vultures” trying to become San Francisco Bay Area arts players by luring people to a dangerous place to live and party.

 Almena’s wife and three children also lived in the warehouse but were staying in a nearby hotel the night of the fire.
-His wife, Micah Allison, and one of their daughters sat quietly in court alongside the grieving families.
+His wife, Micah Allison, and one of their daughters sat quietly in court alongside the grieving families on Thursday and both addressed the judge Friday.

-Dressed in jail garb, Almena looked unemotionally at the relatives as they testified, while Harris stared at the judge, who approved the plea deal last month.

-Cramer told relatives of victims to try to keep their emotions in check during the testimony, which he said would be “a heart-wrenching hearing as befits the enormous loss in this case.”
+Almena told the victims’ families that he should have died in the fire and that he was “guilty for believing we were safe.”

+“Forgive me if you can,” he said.
+“If I could give you my children’s lives I would.”

-Almena and Harris could have faced life in prison if convicted at a trial.
+Almena and Harris could face life in prison if convicted at a trial.
 They already have spent a year behind bars.

+Serra said he believed the case had “weaknesses” and hopes prosecutors will consider another plea offer.
+A trial date has not been set.

 Investigators from the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives said they were unable to determine a cause of the blaze.